sdc/moodle-local_leapwebservices/readme.md

 	(**Note:** the best way is to use your web browser's search feature and search for the text exactly as it appears: it will get you to the exact capability or very close.)

 6. Assign the new *web services role* to the *web services user* as a system role: click on **Administration (block) &rarr; Site Administration &rarr; Users &rarr; Permissions &rarr; Assign system roles**.
-Click on *webservices* (or whatever you have named your new role), then search in the box on the right for the new *Leap use*r, then **add** the new user so the name appears in the box on the right.
+Click on *webservices* (or whatever you have named your new role), then search in the box on the right for the new *Leap user*, then **add** the new user so the name appears in the box on the right.
 It should be the only name in that box.
+Return to the **Web services &rarr; Overview** screen.

+7. Click **4.
+Check user capability**.
+Search for the user just created, then click on the name, then click **Show this user's permissions**.

+    The results page should show the user as assigned to the *web service* role (what appears on-screen will be whatever you called the web service) and *authenticated user* in *system* context.

+    Check that the list of capabilities in *5, above*, is set to **yes** (highlighted in green).
+When done, return to the **Web services &rarr; Overview** screen.

+8. Click **5.
+Select a service**.
+In the **Built-in services** section you should see an entry for *Leap*, and probably also an entry for the *Moodle mobile web service*, which will be greyed out if this is not turned on via the checkbox at the top of the page. (*Moodle mobile web services* are not required to be turned on for Leap web services to work.)

+    Clicking on **Authorised users** next to *Leap* will show you a list of users authorised to use the Leap web services.
+It should show only the user you have assigned, but at the bottom of the page is a section titled **Change settings for the authorised users**: if there are any problems with the assigned user they will be listed here in orange, and will need to be fixed before progressing further.
+Clicking on the user's name or email address will show some further security options, such as *IP restriction* (so a user can access the web service only from one or a range of IP addresses, blank by default) and a *Valid until* date when the access will cease (off by default).
+If you change any settings here, click **Update** to save them.

+    Clicking the **Edit** button allows you to rename the web service (not recommended) and enable/disable the service.
+It is enabled as default.

+	When done, return to the **Web services &rarr; Overview** screen.

 ## History

-* 2013-09-25, v0.3: Documentation changes only: how to configure Moodle to use web services.
+* 2013-09-25, v0.3.1: Documentation changes only: how to configure Moodle to use web services.
 No code changes.
+* 2013-08-30, v0.3.1: Removed Moodle user table fields which no longer exist, preventing stack traces in the Moodle/Apache logs.
 * 2013-05-24, v0.3: Minor update as the mdl_course table has had some columns re/moved elsewhere in Moodle 2.5.
 * 2012-11-20, v0.2: Initial release of the plugin.